sxiii/telegram-builders/README.md

 ### What is the build basis of this?
 1) Dockerfile is in the repo itself
 2) Inside of the Dockerfile, we build by using "nubs/arch-build" Docker Hub image as well as my own PKGBUILD script from here: https://aur.archlinux.org/pkgbase/telegram-desktop-wide/

+### Can I add my own build scripts here or improve the project?
+Sure!
+It's created for everybody.
+Feel free to create pull requests as well as issues in this repo.